neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 ========================

-This page (which takes about 10 minutes to read) introduces the Fourier neural operator that solves a family of PDEs from scratch.
+This guide introduces the Fourier neural operator which can be used to solve a family of PDEs from scratch.
 It is the first work that can learn resolution-invariant solution operators for the Navier-Stokes equation, achieving state-of-the-art accuracy among all existing deep learning methods and up to 1000x faster than traditional solvers.